 How long will this go on?

-This opportunity could be short-lived.
-Getting inflation under control is the focus of Fed policy in the months ahead, but the central bank also wants to make sure it has room to cut rates when the economy goes into recession, potentially in 2023.
+The opportunities provided by higher rates could be short-lived.
+Getting inflation under control is the focus of Fed policy in the months ahead, but the central bank also wants to make sure it has room to cut rates if the economy goes into recession, potentially in 2023.
 Rate cuts are the most powerful tools the Fed has to stimulate economic growth and the central bank wants to be able to make impactful cuts when necessary.
-That could mean that the opportunity to add low-risk bond ladders to your income strategy may not be there if you wait too long.
+That could mean that the opportunity to add low-risk, high-yielding bonds to your income strategy may not be there if you wait too long.

-If you’re interested in adding bonds to your portfolio, you can choose from individual bonds, bond mutual funds, and exchange-traded funds as well as other bond-like fixed income products such as CDs.
+If you’re interested in adding bonds to your portfolio, you can choose from individual bonds, bond mutual funds, and exchange-traded funds as well as separately managed accounts (SMAs).

 Funds and ETFs offer exposure to the ups and downs of markets where prices change on a daily basis.
 When interest rates rise, bond fund and ETF prices tend to fall.
 But when interest rates begin to fall and bond prices rise, bond fund and ETF holders have the potential to benefit.